alexanderkarsakov/starconsulting/README.md

-# Landing page of Star consulting using React
+# Landing page of the consulting agency

+Landing page with React.